Guide

 Worked example

-Jordan earns a salary of £280,000.
-Their employer contributes £30,000 to their pension.
+Jordan earns £280,000.
+Their employer contributes £30,000 to the pension.
 Jordan makes no employee contributions.

 Salary sacrifice and the tapered allowance